elielberra/note-saver/README.md

 ### Objective

 I developed this application as an exploratory project to experiment with various technology stacks and infrastructure tools.
-While the user interface is relatively simple, the code adheres to good practices and includes some noteworthy infrastructure features.
+While the user interface is relatively simple, the code adheres to good practices and includes several noteworthy infrastructure features.

 ## Monorepo Structure

 This project is organized as a monorepo to streamline development and deployment.
 It contains:
 - **Client**: Frontend application
 - **Server**: Backend services
 - **Database**: Configuration and setup
-- **Nginx**: An nginx server proxy
 - **RabbitMQ Server**: Message broker for async communication
 - **Consumer**: Processes messages from RabbitMQ
 - **Elasticsearch**: Search and analytics engine
 - **Kibana**: Visualization tool for Elasticsearch
+- **Nginx**: An nginx server proxy
+- **SSL**: Automatic SSL certificates setup during Development
+- **Docker**: All the services are containerized
+- **Kubernetes**: Deployment using the Kubernetes infrastructure
 - **Bash scripts**: Automation and utility scripts
 - **Git Actions**: CI/CD workflows for automation
 - **Git Hooks**: Run tests and linters before commits